cites-on-blocks/cites-on-blocks_exporter/README.md

 This is a server implementation to export objects from the blockchain of the distributed CITES application and convert them into different file types like XML.

+## API

+The API was defined with the OpenApi standard and can be found on [SwaggerHub](https://app.swaggerhub.com/apis/CITES/PermitExportService/1.2.0).
+Moreover the sources of the description has take place in this repository as well.

 ## Getting Started

 ### Installation